Posted On: February 05, 2018

 The pint-sized philanthropist was two years into treatment for acute lymphocytic leukaemia with tumours when she walked the circuit with a group of family and friends.

-“Grace is incredibly empathetic,” her mum, Catherine, said.
+"Grace is incredibly empathetic,” said her mum, Catherine.
 “She sees less fortunate people and wants to help them.
-So, when she sees children at hospital worse off than herself, she sees them as the sick kids.”
+So, when she sees children at hospital worse off than herself, she sees them as the sick kids."

-This year, Grace will be in Year 1 and will again be taking on this year's Run for a Reason on 27th May in support of childhood cancer research.
-Having completed treatment, she no longer needs to be fed through a nasogastric tube and is a step closer to her goal to be ‘just like any other kid’.
+Grace started Year 1 this year and will tackle the Run for a Reason course on 27 May in support of childhood cancer research.
+Having completed treatment, she no longer needs to be fed through a nasogastric tube and is a step closer to her goal to be ‘just like any other kids.

 Being able to watching her daughter blossom, grow and enjoy childhood activities is a privilege Catherine does not take lightly; many of Grace’s little friends remain in hospital while others have been lost to childhood cancer.

-Col Reynolds OAM, founder of The Kids’ Cancer Project hasn’t had the chance to meet Grace in person yet, but he’s planning a visit to Perth from his home in Townsville later in the year.
+Col Reynolds OAM, founder of The Kids’ Cancer Project hasn’t had the chance to meet Grace in person yet, but he’s planning a visit to Perth in May 2018.

 "Kids like Grace inspired me to start the charity,” Mr Reynolds said.
 “Her guts, determination and kind heart make me more determined than ever to never give up."